-Despite the generally positive ratings CFOs receive from most of their organizational colleagues, it isn't all roses.
+Despite the generally positive ratings CFOs receive from most of their organisational colleagues, it isn't all roses.
 For instance, marketing/sales colleagues tend to be more critical of their CFO's performance.

-For these leaders, the CFO is more likely to be perceived as a barrier preventing them from delivering on agile strategic planning (for instance, being able to take more risks and invest more managerial power in forward-thinking ESG initiatives).
+For these leaders, it may be that the CFO is more likely to be perceived as a barrier preventing them from delivering on agile strategic planning (for instance, being able to take more risks and invest more managerial power in forward-thinking ESG initiatives).